-If you are a registered holder of Common Shares as of the close of business on the record date, the Notice was sent directly to you and you may vote your Common Shares in person at the Annual Meeting or by proxy.
+If you are a registered holder of Common Shares as of the close of business on the record date, the Notice was sent directly to you and you may vote your Common Shares electronically at the Annual Meeting or by proxy.
 If you hold Common Shares in "street name" through a brokerage firm, bank, broker-dealer or other intermediary, you are a beneficial owner, and the Notice was forwarded to you by that intermediary and you must follow the instructions provided by the intermediary regarding how to instruct the intermediary to vote your Common Shares.
+In the absence of specific instructions from you on how to vote your shares, your broker, bank, broker-dealer or other intermediary may not be able to vote your shares on certain matters.